 What’s the Deal with Storing Water in Large Containers?

-Storing water in larger vessels, like 55-gallon drums or even multi hundred gallon tanks complicates things somewhat for preppers.
+Storing water in larger vessels, like a 55-gallon water barrel or even multi-hundred gallon tanks complicates things somewhat for preppers.

 Unlike those big bottled water factories, you don’t have the high-tech equipment necessary to purify huge amounts of water quickly on hand at your beck and call.
 That means you’ll have two choices when it comes to the water you place into storage.